Differentiating Performance from Scalability

 Chapter: Application Performance Concepts

 Application performance is an area of increasing importance.
 We are building bigger and bigger applications.
-The functionality of today’s applications is getting more and more powerful.
+The functionality of today's applications is getting more and more powerful.
 At the same time we use highly distributed, large scale architectures which also integrate external services as central pieces of the application landscape.
-In order to optimize these applications we need profound knowledge of how to measure and optimize the performance of Enterprise applications.
+To optimize these applications we need profound knowledge of how to measure and optimize the performance of Enterprise applications.
 Before we delve into the technical details how to optimize performance we look at the important underlying concepts.

 A solid understanding of the topic helps to manage the performance of an application more efficiently.
 It will help to make performance management appear less complex.
 As you understand the technical background, many things suddenly get much simpler and you will also see your efficiency in solving performance problems increase.

 While we discuss fundamental principles of performance management, experienced readers will appreciate a detailed discussion of important performance concepts.
 Especially a solid understanding of different measurement techniques and their advantages and drawbacks as well as measurement overhead and measurement precision is key in interpreting measurement results.
 A deep understanding of data collection techniques and data representation also helps us in selecting the proper tools for our analysis tasks.